adobe/aepsdk-core-ios/Documentation/ThirdParties/Customers.md

-# Third party Extension Support for Customers
+# Third-party Extension Support for Customers

 All existing third-party extensions are compatible with the AEP Swift SDK.
 Using third-party extensions will need to use the backward compatibility layer and update how extensions are registered.
 This document will walk through the steps to get setup using third-party extensions in the AEP Swift SDK.